facebookresearch/aepsych/docs/db_overview.md

 |extra_info | Extra information pertaining to the replay data.
 This is stored as a Python pickle object for serialization/deserialization (This may change in the future as Python pickle objects may not load across versions of Python or AEPsych). |
 |master_table_id | A reference key to the original entry in the master table's unique ID. |

 - **strat_data table**: The strat_data table stores the saved AEPsych Strategies, which contain the experiments' data and models.
-The columns are described as followed:
+The columns are described as follows:

 |Strat Table Column | Purpose |
 | :-: | :- |